frouty/freepbx_config/docs/source/Inbound_Route.rst

     The DID number entered must match the format of the provider sending the DID.
 You can also use a pattern match to match a range of numbers.

-    Patterns must begin with an underscore (\_) to signify they are patterns.
+    Patterns must begin with an underscore (_) to signify they are patterns.
 Within patterns, X will match the numbers 0-9 and specific numbers can be matched if they are placed between square parentheses.

     This field can also be left blank to match calls from all DIDs.
 This will also match calls that have no DID information.

+    Pour le DID je mets le numero mais incomplet.
+Les quatres derniers chiffres pour la ligne BRI pour la ligne analogique je mets tout le numéro.

 **CID (Caller ID) Number**

     Routing calls based on the caller ID : numero composé par l'appelant.
 Leave this field blank to match any or no CID info.
 In addition to standard dial sequences, you can also put “Private,” “Blocked,” “Unknown,” “Restricted,” “Anonymous” or “Unavailable” in order to catch these special cases if the telco transmits them.